A brief biography

 Professor Michael Madison is Professor of Law at the University of Pittsburgh School of Law in Pittsburgh, Pennsylvania, USA.
 He is a Senior Scholar with the University of Pittsburgh Institute for Cyber Law, Policy, and Security (Pitt Cyber).
 At Pitt Law, he is Faculty Director of the Future Law Project and a John E. Murray Faculty Scholar.

-His awards and distinctions include the Chancellor’s Distinguished Teaching Award at Pitt, a fellowship from the Educating Tomorrow’s Lawyers project at the Institute for the Advancement of the American Legal System (IAALS) in Denver, and election to membership in the American Law Institute in 2016.
+Professor Madison’s awards and distinctions include the Chancellor’s Distinguished Teaching Award at Pitt, a fellowship from the Educating Tomorrow’s Lawyers project at the Institute for the Advancement of the American Legal System (IAALS) in Denver, and election to membership in the American Law Institute in 2016.
+In 2021, he joined the ETS Legal Education Advisory Council as an inaugural member.
 In 2014, he was awarded the Yale Medal by Yale University.

 Before becoming a law professor in 1997, he practiced law for nearly 10 years in San Francisco and Silicon Valley.